pgpartman/pg_partman/doc/pg_partman.md

 -----
 PostgreSQL Partition Manager is an extension to help make managing time or number/id based table partitioning easier.
 It has many options, but usually only a few are needed, so it's much easier to use than it may first appear (and definitely easier than implementing it yourself).

 As of version 5.0.1, the minimum version of PostgreSQL required is 14 and trigger-based partitioning is no longer supported.
 All partitioning is done using built-in declarative partitioning.
+Ranged partitioning is supported for time- and number-based intervals.
+List partitioning is supported for number-based partitioning when the interval is 1.
+As of version 5.1, EXPERIMENTAL support of numeric/decimal values is available for number-based partitioning, but the interval must still be an integer.
+Feedback on numeric partitioning, good or bad, is appreciated to accelerate it out of experimental.

-Currently only ranged partitioning is supported for time- and number-based intervals.
-Version 4.x of pg_partman, which still has trigger-based support, is no longer in active development and will only be receiving critical bug fixes for a limited time.
-If partitioning is a critical part of your infrastructure, please make plans to upgrade in the near future.
+Version 4.x of pg_partman, which still has trigger-based support, is no longer in active development and will only be receiving critical bug fixes until 14 is the last supported version of PostgreSQL.
+If partitioning is a crucial part of your infrastructure, please make plans to upgrade in the very near future.

 A default partition to catch data outside the existing child boundaries is automatically created for all partition sets.
 The `check_default()` function provides monitoring for any data getting inserted into the default table and the `partition_data_`* set of functions can easily partition that data for you if it is valid data.
 That is much easier than automatically creating new child tables on demand and having to clean up potentially hundreds or thousands of unwanted partitions.
 And also better than throwing an error and losing the data!